 - B. Laufer, Asbestos and Salamander :245. ↩

-- How tenaciously this superstition survived, testified the Frankish ship’s doctor Johann Jocob Merklein, who arrived 1645 in Java.
-Merklein describes a drastic animal experiment: In order to check the widespread view that salamanders live in the fire, several animals were thrown into the fire, only to realize that they burn slowly on the red-hot coal.
+- How tenaciously this superstition survived is testified by Johann Jacob Merklein, a Franconian ship’s doctor who arrived in Java in 1645.
+Merklein describes a drastic animal experiment – in order to verify the widespread view that salamanders live in fire, several animals were thrown into a fire, only for the observers to realise that they burn slowly on the red-hot coal.
 Cf. J. J. Merklein, Journal oder Beschreibung alles desjenigen/ was sich auf währender/ unserer neunjährigen Reise/ im Dienst der Vereinigten/ geoctroyrten/ Niederländischen/Ost-Indianischen Compagnie/ besonders in den selbigen Ländern täglich begeben/ und zugetragen, Nürnberg 1663; 2.
 Aufl.
 1672 (Repr.
 Den Haag 1930 :25). ↩

 - The salt distribution authority (yanyunsi 鹽運司), which managed the state’s monopoly on salt, was founded in the year 758, when the Tang emperor, after the rebellion of An Lushan, opened up new sources of tax revenue. ↩